Day

 In the following days, vital signs charts from PetPace were displayed in real-time on a monitor placed in a central location in the hospital, and were continuously used to assist with the close supervision that Kira required.
 Kira’s vitals were mostly within normal limits.

-ZKISVCQGFAqaNpGViBhdV FY88rJrKuCaX69Vbh75Phw34ny5TdBGgIe MLeS 2oSY5 ElsAjOEQWSDsV0Z Navigating Hereditary Vascular Challenges with the PetPace Collar for a Husky Puppy
+ZKISVCQGFAqaNpGViBhdV FY88rJrKuCaX69Vbh75Phw34ny5TdBGgIe MLeS 2oSY5 ElsAjOEQWSDsV0Z Navigating Hereditary Vascular Challenges with the PetPace Smart Dog Collar for a Husky Puppy

 *AGGREGATED PULSE DATA DURING POST-OP DAYS WHICH WAS NON-INVASIVELY RECORDED BY THE PETPACE SMART COLLAR

-uWucdwDNtWx5PYQpV8StRzmJSIqpZmekrfpkC1ljlh6uMgfsNHm1m IzKh biWLiuO3 UmO6TRkK48zcEIBTXsketGH4C5aps7LMHY6FXXuBOEh0xHK60PIsXa1iY4FHoFH4xqaK1 d2TTon vULDv94fIv25iGk4OBck1hJFWAY FpovLPXtVJyradGKzHgu5ff9Lwt9g Navigating Hereditary Vascular Challenges with the PetPace Collar for a Husky Puppy
+uWucdwDNtWx5PYQpV8StRzmJSIqpZmekrfpkC1ljlh6uMgfsNHm1m IzKh biWLiuO3 UmO6TRkK48zcEIBTXsketGH4C5aps7LMHY6FXXuBOEh0xHK60PIsXa1iY4FHoFH4xqaK1 d2TTon vULDv94fIv25iGk4OBck1hJFWAY FpovLPXtVJyradGKzHgu5ff9Lwt9g Navigating Hereditary Vascular Challenges with the PetPace Smart Dog Collar for a Husky Puppy

 *AGGREGATED PULSE DATA DURING POST-OP DAYS WHICH WAS NON-INVASIVELY COLLECTED BY THE PETPACE SMART COLLAR

-Z OpTAjpOI2cfo0zpgeVhXdjxgZxb6yrYhzBurFzg59Of738FcjlekQjMbz YUp5fPxCdlXucI9vIRFVzc2X8MizBAAzpPspYsnU0c2GFn2w0f9f2V ul 5LB1Qp5xDa Navigating Hereditary Vascular Challenges with the PetPace Collar for a Husky Puppy
+Z OpTAjpOI2cfo0zpgeVhXdjxgZxb6yrYhzBurFzg59Of738FcjlekQjMbz YUp5fPxCdlXucI9vIRFVzc2X8MizBAAzpPspYsnU0c2GFn2w0f9f2V ul 5LB1Qp5xDa Navigating Hereditary Vascular Challenges with the PetPace Smart Dog Collar for a Husky Puppy

 *AGGREGATED TEMPERATURE DATA DURING POST-OP DAYS WHICH WAS NON-INVASIVELY RECORDED BY THE PETPACE SMART COLLAR